Shopify vs Etsy: Which Is the Best for Modern Manufacturers?

 But if you’re dealing with raw material, sub-assemblies, and final products, Shopify’s basic IMS is not going to cut it.

-But, as we mentioned earlier, Shopify’s app store has an answer to everything, and there is a Shopify inventory software that makers can use to manage their business.
+But, as we mentioned earlier, Shopify’s app store has an answer to everything, and there is a Shopify inventory software that manufacturers can use to manage their business.

 So, let’s quickly remind ourselves before we continue: